Sea Toll Program: Criticism

 The program was criticized for several reasons.
 One of them is that the program did not help Indonesia's shipping industry.
 While the majority of ships were constructed in Indonesia, around 60-75% of ship components were still imported as of 2018.
 Local dockyards were also rarely utilized for reparation and maintenance, in addition of newly constructed ship only 10% utilizes local dockyards.
-In maintenance and repairing, 80% of repairing and maintenance requests were from state-operated ships showing a lack of business by private shipping countries.
+In maintenance and repairing, 80% of repairing and maintenance requests were from state-operated ships showing a lack of business by private shipping companies.

 According to Minister of Transportation, Budi Karya Sumadi, while the program reduced overall prices and logistical cost, Indonesia still has more expensive logistics compared to neighbouring regions such as Japan and China.
 World Bank data in 2018 revealed that transporting a container from Jakarta to Singapore, Hong Kong, Bangkok, and Shanghai cost between $100–200 while cost of transporting from Jakarta to Padang, Medan, Banjarmasin, and Makassar still costs more than $1,400.

 Another criticism is that the number of ports utilized are still small.
 As of 2017, only 97 out of 570 operational ports were used by the program.
 Indonesia's Shipping Connectivity Index is rank 36 out of 178 countries.
 While improving, this is still far from neighbouring country such as Malaysia and Vietnam with respective ranks of 5 and 19.

 Lack of return freight is also criticized.
 Local entrepreneurs and businesses from destination ports are not using the program to tap into the city market.
 In 2020, return freight size was only 34% of goods delivered.
 In response, the Ministry of Transportation formed a special team to address the issue and increase return freight.
 Indonesian economist Faisal Basri criticized the program for only benefiting traders and businesses that have control over ports.